signalogic/SigSRF_SDK/README.md

 [Documentation, Support, and Contact](#user-content-documentationsupport)<br/>

 <a name="Overview"></a>
-# EdgeStream™ and SigSRF Overview
+# Mediashark™ and SigSRF Overview

-SigSRF is a series of modules (libraries) and [EdgeStream™](https://signalogic.com/edgestream) is a combination of SigSRF and applications that use SigSRF APIs.
+SigSRF is a series of modules (libraries) and [Mediashark™](https://signalogic.com/mediashark) is a combination of SigSRF and applications that use SigSRF APIs.
 SRF stands for Streaming Resourcing Functions.

-The combined EdgeStream + SigSRF SDK introduces a scalable approach to telecom, media, HPC, and AI servers.
+Mediashark and its underlying SigSRF modular architecture introduces a scalable approach to telecom, media, HPC, and AI servers.
 The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a container programming model.
 Third-party source code is minimized and all modules are scanned and tested continuously for security vulnerabilities.

-The primary objectives of EdgeStream and SigSRF software are:
+The primary objectives of Mediashark™ and SigSRF software are:

 * provide high performance software modules for telecom, media, AI (deep learning), and analytics streaming applications
 * provide both telecom and analytics modes for (i) telecom and CDN applications and (ii) data analytics and web IT applications